sivertsenstian/miles.fagdag.2016.2.morepets/README.md

 ```

 ### Run in Docker
-Compile production build, before building and running the Docker image.
-Linking the web application container with the api-server is not necessary since the API is accessed from the browser.
+Compile production build.
+Docker compose will build and start Docker images for the REST API and the web application:

 ```
-docker build -t morepets .
-docker run -d -p 80:80 --name morepets morepets
+docker-compose up
 ```